Published: February 7, 2020 • Last updated: May 20, 2020 at 13:51 pm

 - By not clearing the balance to zero, everything charged to the card after the next due date will incur credit card interest rates from the date it was charged (19.99% or more from day one)

-- And depending on other usage on the card, there is also the risk of late payments being reported to the credit bureaus.
+- And depending on other usages on the card, there is also the risk of late payments being reported to the credit bureaus.
 These late payments can stay on your record for six years!

 My own experience has always been the card issuers do the right thing when fraud or errors are at hand.
 So, I pay the charge(s) and wait for the credit to come back into my account once the investigation is complete.Credit Hygiene Tip 7: Don't risk interest charges, late payment reports and long-lasting bad credit history by refusing to pay disputed items.
 Pay first to keep your credit score strong.
 Then fight. #CreditHygieneTips Click To Tweet